NKAmapper/new_ref/README.md

 * Preparations - Existing OSM highways:
   * Download the existing highways from OSM for one county with the following text in the Overpass query wizard in JOSM: <code>highway=primary or highway=primary_link or highway=secondary or highway=secondary_link or highway=trunk or highway=trunk_link or highway=motorway or highway=motorway_link or highway=tertiary or highway=tertiary_link or route=ferry or (highway=* and ref=*) in "Sogn og Fjordane"</code>.
   * Remember to include <code>(._;>;); (._;<;);</code> in the query to reduce risk of conflicts when uploading.
   * Make sure that the highways in question are split at the county border.
-Update OSM if needed.
+Update OSM if needed, and exclude highways outside of the county boundary with the Forge command in JOSM, so that they are not included in the ref transformation.
   * Store the downloaded highways from OSM as the input file.
 * The resulting output file will contain the same highways with updated ref's.
   * If a *FIXREF* tag was produced: There are more than one new ref.
 Please check the preconfigured imagery for new road numbers in JOSM and distribute the ref's into the correct parts of the highway.
 The *inview* search string in JOSM might be helpful.